Program Director: Rachel Singpurwalla, Ph.D.

 Philosophy investigates the foundations of reality, knowledge, and value.
 Students can expect to receive training in these areas, and also in clear thinking, inventive synthesis, and precise expression.
 For some, this will serve as preparation for graduate studies in philosophy.
 However, philosophical skills are useful in professions such as law, medicine, government, business management, and in any field that demands intellectual rigor.
 The department offers a wide range of courses, including courses on historical figures, such as Plato and Kant, traditional philosophical topics, such as the nature of the human mind, free will, and the just society, and several that deal with the philosophy of various disciplines outside philosophy itself, such as philosophy of physics and philosophy of law.

-- equip students with an understanding of a range of philosophers and philosophical problems, while encouraging as deep a critical engagement with those philosophers and problems as is feasible in the time available;
+- Provide students with an understanding of a range of philosophers and philosophical problems, while encouraging as deep a critical engagement with those philosophers and problems as is feasible in the time available.

-- equip students with the core skills involved in: careful reading, comprehension and compression of textual material; clear thinking; sound argumentation; and the clear and well-organized expression of ideas;
+- Equip students with the core skills involved in: careful reading; sympathetic interpretation and understanding; critical reflection; rational argumentation; creative problem solving; and the clear and well-organized expression of ideas.

 Program Learning Outcomes

 By the end of the program of study:

 - Students should be competent in formal techniques, including, but not limited to, formal logic.